microsoft/api-guidelines/graph/patterns/alternate-key.md

 }
 ```

-2. Get a specific resource through its primary key, and then through the two alternate keys:
+2. Get a specific resource either through its primary key, or through the two alternate keys:

 ```http
 GET https://graph.microsoft.com/v1.0/users/1a89ade6-9f59-4fea-a139-23f84e3aef66
 GET https://graph.microsoft.com/v1.0/users(ssn='123-45-6789')
 GET https://graph.microsoft.com/v1.0/users(email='bob@contoso.com')
 ```

+**NOTE:** When requesting a resource through its primary key you might want to prefer to use key-as-segment (as shown above).
+Also, the key-as-segment does not work for alternate keys.

 All of the 3 will yield the sare response: